decretist/Dissertation/Chapter2/chapter2.markdown

 Part I, *de Pen*. and Part III.
 There is no higher level to the organization of Gratian's arguments in Part I, *de Pen*. and Part III to which the *dicta ante* in those parts can refer.
-For each *dictum ante* in Part II, on the other hand, there is a corresponding item from the list of enumerated question in the *thema* for the case in which it is contained.[62]
+For each *dictum ante* in Part II, however, there is a corresponding item from the list of enumerated question in the *thema* for the case in which it is contained.[62]
 The *dicta ante* restate and expand upon the questions in the *themata* that present the outline for the case.